Rhythm Heaven Megamix: Development

 In addition to using vocal songs from previous entries, newly written songs for the game were being made.
-Tsunku♂ commented; "We have selected people who are suitable for singing fresh songs in the game".
-The four new vocal songs for Megamix are "Tokimeki no Monogatari" (used for the Lush Remix), "I'm a lady now/Hotzmic" (used for the Honeybee Remix), "For That One Big Tear" (used for the Machine Remix), and "Classmate" (used for the game's Staff Roll).
-For "Tokimeki no Monogatari", Tsunku♂ commented; "There is a feeling of twilight at dusk.
+Tsunku commented; "We have selected people who are suitable for singing fresh songs in the game".
+The four new vocal songs for Megamix are "Tokimeki no Story" (used for the Lush Remix), "I'm a lady now" (used for the Honeybee Remix), "For That One Big Tear" (used for the Machine Remix), and "Classmate" (used for the game's Staff Credits).
+For "Tokimeki no Story", Tsunku commented; "There is a feeling of twilight at dusk.
 The singers who sing this song did a great job".
 He brought in Tokimekist (Chi-chan, Rino Hirayama, Mai-chan, Yurinko) to record the song.
-For "I'm a lady now/Hotzmic", Tsunku♂ asked a person he met in New York to write the lyrics.
-To provide the vocals, Azuki Moeno participated, and as will be described later, Tsunku's eldest daughter, who was 6 years old at the time of recording the song, participated under the name of Hotzmic.
-In recording "For That One Big Tear", Tsunku♂ really liked the song's melody and lyrics, so he brought in Hikaru Ohashi, a singer from the Ishikawa prefecture, to sing.
-For "Classmate", Tsunku♂ said; "It's a song that you can hear if you play this game quite a bit.
+For "I'm a lady now", Tsunku asked someone he met in New York to write the lyrics.
+For the vocals, Azuki Moeno participated, and as will be described later, Tsunku's daughter participated under the name of Hotzmic.
+In recording "For That One Big Tear", Tsunku really liked the song's melody and lyrics, so he brought in Hikaru Ohashi, a singer from the Ishikawa prefecture, to sing.
+For "Classmate", Tsunku said; "It's a song that you can hear if you play this game quite a bit.
 I had a pretty concrete image from the beginning, when I wondered what kind of game it would be.
 I'm surprised that this will happen...
 I was so moved that I almost cried.
 The song here is somehow sweet and sour.
 The feeling that I'm not so good is really good, and I think I'm addicted to it".
 He brought in Pajama Musume Club (Karen, Azuki Moeno, Hitomi Yoshida) to record the song.
-The music video for "I'm a lady now/Hotzmic" was released (probably to promote Megamix) in Japan, in which the song is extended than the 1-minute version heard in the Honeybee Remix.
+The music video for "I'm a lady now" was released in Japan, in which the song is extended than the 1-minute version heard in the Honeybee Remix.
 The video features Hotzmic singing the song while dancing in a room.
-"Tokimeki no Monogatari", "For That One Big Tear" and "Classmate" were replaced by instrumental versions of the three songs in the American, European, and Korean versions of the game, replacing the singing because there are no lyrics for the respective languages.
+"Tokimeki no Story", "For That One Big Tear" and "Classmate" were replaced by instrumental versions of the three songs in the international releases of the game.

 Megamix was the final game developed by Nintendo SPD1 before it was merged into Nintendo Entertainment Planning and Development.
 In 2016, Nintendo announced that the game would launch in North America, Europe, Australia and Korea "later" that year.
 The game was released as a Nintendo eShop exclusive in North America on June 15, 2016 during Nintendo's Treehouse Livestream presentation at E3 2016.
 The game received a physical retail release in Europe on October 21, 2016.
-Like the European release of Beat the Beat: Rhythm Paradise, the English versions of the game feature both English and Japanese audio.
+Like the European release of Beat the Beat: Rhythm Paradise, the English versions of the game for both North America and Europe feature both English and Japanese audio.